djalbat/juxtapose/README.md

 body.append(button);
 ```

-### Custom elements
+### Custom elements using a `render()` method

-There is no need to extend any classes or call factory methods.
-Simply define a class with a `render()` method and, optionally, a constructor to set the `properties` property on the instance.
-Any instance method will be available from the `render()` method:
+This is the most straightforward way, and akin to one React and Reaction approach.
+Simply define a class with a `render()` method and an optional constructor to assign its `properties` argument to the instance.
+The instance methods are then available from within the `render()` method by way of the `this` keyword.

 ```js
 const easyui = require('easyui'),
       { Body } = easyui;